bt3gl/building_blog/content/intro_wireshark.md

 The encapsulation protocol creates a [protocol data unit](http://en.wikipedia.org/wiki/Protocol_data_unit) (PDU),  including the data with all header and footer information added to it.
 What we call *packet* is the complete PDU.

-For instance, in Wireshark we can track the sequence number where a higher layer PDU starts and stops.
+For instance, in Wireshark, we can track the sequence number where a higher layer PDU starts and stops.
 This allows us to  measure how long it took to transfer a PDU (the *display filter* is **tcp.pdu.time**).

 ---